kadamandersson/kadamandersson.github.io/index.md

 ### Academic master thesis projects

 - **A novel training procedure for conditional generative models** This proposal concerns the learning of generative models.
 There are notions of weak and strong representations of probability distributions.
-For some problems it is easier to train the weak representation, but the strong is the one needed (in generative models).
+For some problems it is easier to train the weak representation, but the strong is the desired (in generative models).
 The project concerns a two step procedure learning a weak representation first and from the weak representation training a strong representation.
 Elements of the approach are inspired by Wasserstein GAN.
-Students should have a solid mathematical maturity and have some experience with traing deep neural networks.
+Students should have some experience with traing deep neural networks.

 ### Other less well specified thesis topics that interest me are: